maedeh-sheikhattari/maedeh-sheikhattari/README.md

-# Hi, I'm Maedeh Attari 👋
+# Hi, I'm Maedeh Sheikhattari 👋

 ## About Me
 Civil Engineering graduate passionate about Sustainable Building Engineering, infrastructure development, and computational methods in engineering.
 I enjoy combining engineering knowledge with digital tools to create sustainable and efficient solutions for the built environment.